The CIA used a Swiss company to spy on over 100 countries

 The Americans and Germans spied.
 Why does this damage Switzerland’s reputation?

 It remains to be seen how much of a hit Switzerland’s image abroad has taken, but how Switzerland sees itself has certainly been affected.
 The neutrality that so many Swiss hold dear has been damaged.
-The scandal could make a mockery of Swiss neutrality (see the opinion piece on page 15).
+The scandal could make a mockery of Swiss neutrality (see the opinion piece below).

 Credibility, trust and self-image are all soft factors.
 Will the revelations negatively affect any tangible economic interests?